Last updated on February 20th, 2024 at 01:12 pm

 Road Condition – Good

-- Take a ferry to go to St Mary’s island which is a geological marvel.
+- Experience the sea walk at Malpe Beach and then Take a ferry to go to St Mary’s Island which is a geological marvel.
 Check more details here – http://malpeboating.com/

-- Explore the island and return back and drive to Kollur to visit the Mookambika temple.
+- Explore the island and return and drive to Kollur to visit the Mookambika temple.

 The lovely beach on St Mary’s Island